-When conducting a technical audit, we often face the fact that QA specialists join the project later than they should.
+When conducting a technical audit, we at Orangesoft often face the fact that QA specialists join the project later than they should.
 If you start the testing process only after you get the first build of the application, there is a risk that mistakes were made at the stage of determining technical requirements and specifications.
 Reworking the final product is always more challenging.
 Below we describe the important first steps that will save you time and money.

 1. Device models and OS versions